Apply for a gaming machine service licence

 If there are no objections to your application you will be advised of the date that your application will be determined by the commissioner or delegate.

-The conciliation conference is not a formal process, there is no need to be represented by a lawyer, but you may choose to do so if you think it is necessary.
+The conciliation conference is not a formal process, there is no need to be represented by a lawyer, but you can chose to use one if you wish.

 At the conciliation conference: